ncatlab/nlab-content/pages/19.md

 +-- {: .un_remark}
 ###### The $n$-POV ####

-The vast applicability and expressiveness of category theory leads to the observation that most structures in mathematics are best understood from a category theoretic or higher cstegory theoretic viewpoint.
+The vast applicability and expressiveness of category theory leads to the observation that most structures in mathematics are best understood from a category theoretic or higher category theoretic viewpoint.
 This is the [[nPOV]].

 =--